 We help patients who have had a recent stroke to return home from hospital as soon as possible.
 Our team supports you with ongoing care and rehabilitation after you have been discharged.
 We only discharge you from hospital when you’re medically ready and have the appropriate equipment and support in place.

-If you still need help after 6 weeks, we’ll refer you to one of our specialist departments or community based service.
+If you still need help after 6 weeks, we’ll refer you to one of our community based services to continue your rehabilitation.

 Healthcare colleagues in neighbouring NHS trusts are kindly asked to fill in our referral form when referring patients into our service .